Skip to main content

 Moderation

-1. Automated scanning done by mod.io
+1. Automated Scanning done by mod.io

-3. UGC curation
+3. Content Approval for UGC curation

-4. Community reports of inappropriate or illegal content
+4. Reporting of inappropriate or illegal content

 mod.io moderation

-Automated moderation
+Automated Scanning

 mod.io validation rules involve:

-• virus and malware scanning
+• Virus and malware scanning

-• file type and field validation
+• File type and field validation

-• rate limit check
+• Rate limit check

 Platform validation rules typically cover profanity filters and 18+ content checks to protect minors from inappropriate content. mod.io runs these checks to ensure compliance with rules set down from platform owners.

-The Rules Engine is a premium feature that runs all UGC through a series of checks defined by you.
+Rules-Based Moderation is a premium feature that runs all UGC through a series of checks defined by you.
 For example, you can flag UGC from users with a history of stolen content, UGC with particular words in the title, particular file types detected inside the zip file, and many more options.
 The Rules Engine also allows you to define the action taken for each failed check.
 For example, to reject the UGC, flag it for manual moderation or call a webhook for custom actions.

-mod.io provides a moderation dashboard that lets game teams review UGC.
+Reporting takes the form of a moderation dashboard that lets game teams review UGC.
 Content may appear on this dashboard through one of three reasons:

 1. The content fails an automated validation rule that requires manual approval (usually a custom Rules Engine rule)